 For God did not send his Son into the world to condemn the world, but to save the world through him. – John 3:17

-What is the first thing you think of when you hear a loved one has been near an accident or some kind of disaster — we want to ask them, “are you safe?”.
+What is the first thing you think of when you hear an accident or disaster has happened?
+What if you know a loved one lives nearby?
+We want to ask them, “Are you safe?”.
 God wants to keep us safe in ways we may not even imagine.

 Here is the situation: God loves us, and He wants us to enjoy that love.
 But we have chosen to both ignore God and go against Him.
 We are blinded by our own wrongs, and value our own pleasure rather than seeking a relationship with Him.